igorlauxen/etl_medals/README.md

 This is a school job for ETL practice for unisinos.
 Received columns are label as english due to dataset, but output tables will be translated to portuguese (pt-br)

+## Python

+1. Use pip3
+1. Install openpyxl, pandas with pip3

 ## Project Structure

 1. Talend Open Studio as ETL tool